sander1095/data-api-builder-demo/README.md

 1. Open `http://localhost:4280` for the localhost version of the app
 2. Open `https://witty-smoke-062083f03.5.azurestaticapps.net/` for the live version of the app.
 3. Open `https://portal.azure.com/#@Sandertenbrinkexs4all.onmicrosoft.com/resource/subscriptions/65cbea20-04e6-49ae-869f-bcd6fb4d318f/resourceGroups/rg-data-api-builder-demo/providers/Microsoft.Web/staticSites/swa-data-api-builder-demo/databaseConnection` for the Static Web App resource.
+4. Open https://https://github.com/sander1095/data-api-builder-demo/pull/1 for the PR that creates a temporary environment for SWA.
+5. Open `https://witty-smoke-062083f03-1.westeurope.5.azurestaticapps.net/` for the PR environment (Not set up with DAB!)